const std = @import("std");

 are also present in main.zig

 .
-But we have some other elements that we did not have seen yet, so let’s dive in.
+But there are some other elements that we haven’t seen yet, so let’s dive in.

 First, look at the return type of the main()

 function in this file.
 We can see a small change.
-Now, the return type of the function (void
+The return type of the function (void

 ) is accompanied by an exclamation mark (!

 ).
-What this exclamation mark is telling us, is that this main()
+This exclamation mark tells us that this main()

 function can either return void

-- either add the exclamation mark to the return type of the function, to make it clear that this function might return an error.
+- either add the exclamation mark to the return type of the function and make it clear that this function might return an error

 function below, you can see that we do have a try

-keyword in the 5th line.
+keyword on the 5th line.
 But we do not have a catch

-to execute a code that might return an error, which is the stdout.print()
+keyword to execute an expression that might return an error, which, in this example, is the stdout.print()

 keyword executes the expression stdout.print()